-The Civic Ecology Lab is located in the Department of Natural Resources at Cornell University, in upstate New York.
+The Civic Ecology Lab is located in the Department of Natural Resources and Environment at Cornell University, in upstate New York.
 Our members conduct engaged research and facilitate global online learning communities.
 We focus on the contributions of grassroots stewardship and education to climate mitigation, environmental enhancement, and individual and community health and wellbeing.
 We contribute to knowledge about the outcomes of, and interactions among, four components of a social-ecological system:

 community-based environmental stewardship (civic ecology practices);

 the people, institutions, and governance systems involved; and